Jacob-Clayton/Ethereum-Analysis/README.md

 # Etherscan API Code

-1. Get api key from .env and enter wallet address you want to analyse
+1. Get api keys from .env and enter wallet address you want to analyse
-2. Call the api endpoint
+2. Call two api endpoints
 3. Get account balance
 4. Get a list of all transactions by address
 5. Calculate value of ETH transferred to and from address